gr997570/CSCI5709-Group12-S21/GurleenKaur_Saluja_readme.md

 app.listen(process.env.PORT || 8080);
 ```

-- The code in [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147) was implemented by Olutunmbi Banto
+- The code in [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147) was implemented/shared by Olutunmbi Banto
 - [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)'s Code was used to refer how to deploy front end application on Heroku and also to understand the role of server.js file.
 - [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)'s Code was modified by Group12-S21.